 Anyone to everyone that is involved in content marketing has at one time or another wondered about what they could do better.
 There are a number of ways through which your content strategy can become more effective.
-But, the first thing that can be improved in articles, blog posts, press releases, or any marketing collateral is the headline you use.
+But the first thing that can be improved in articles, blog posts, press releases, or any marketing collateral is the headline you write.

 Paint a Picture through Headlines